Equation of state: Quantum ideal gas law

 With a fixed number density $N/V$, decreasing the temperature causes in Fermi gas, an increase in the value for pressure from its classical value implying an effective repulsion between particles (this is an apparent repulsion due to quantum exchange effects not because of actual interactions between particles since in ideal gas, interactional forces are neglected) and in Bose gas, a decrease in pressure from its classical value implying an effective attraction.
-The quantum nature of this equation is in it dependence on s and ħ.
+The quantum nature of this equation is in its dependence on s and ħ.

 Cubic equations of state

 Cubic equations of state are called such because they can be rewritten as a cubic function of $V_m$.
 Cubic equations of state originated from the van der Waals equation of state.
 Hence, all cubic equations of state can be considered 'modified van der Waals equation of state'.
 There is a very large number of such cubic equations of state.
 For process engineering, cubic equations of state are today still highly relevant, e.g. the Peng Robinson equation of state or the Soave Redlich Kwong equation of state.